-Tick-Tock Momentum: The sense of dread created in a horror film through use of prolonged real time (or slower) narrative pacing, originally created by John Ford and Howard Hawks and used first in horror by Jacques Tourneur and Val Lewton in The Leopard Man, and perfected in the early films of John Carpenter.
-The ideal tick-tockalism begins anywhere from 24 hours or less until the climactic anticipatory moment, i.e. Halloween or Carrie's Prom.
+Tick-Tockality: (i.e. tick-tock momentum) The sense of dread created in a horror film through use of prolonged real time (or slower) narrative pacing, originally created in westerns by John Ford and Howard Hawks and used first in horror by Jacques Tourneur and Val Lewton in The Leopard Man, and perfected in the early films of John Carpenter.
+The ideal tick-tockalism begins anywhere from 24 hours to the late afternoon before the climactic anticipatory moment that night, i.e. Halloween or Carrie's Prom.
 The desired effect is a sense of inescapable existential dread of what's coming at the onset of the darkness.
 (Named from the Silence of the Lambs quote, "Pity about poor Catherine, though.
 Tick-Tock")Maybe you need to have been an impressionable, easily-spooked kid in the age of drive-in 70s-80s to resonate to the setting sun's weird power, the anticipation of scares, and of being able to say you'd seen it.
 Parents opening their coolers of beer and lawn chairs as the sun's last rays streaked away over head; shaky summaries of other horror movies whispered about by the swing set; the unsurmountable escape wall of white screen overhead, a magnet for the white of our eyes; the booming dim echo of the speakerboxes.
 A child's imagination can be more real, more vivid, than an adult's reality, especially if that child grows up before cell phones or VCRs.
 The films of the drive-in era seemed to understand this, to know their stories would be embellished a thousandfold as recess gossip, so the special effects needed only suggest things.
 We filled in the blanks and in the process merged them into our own nightmares.
 Such a movie was Phantasm; no one had seen it, but none of us could stop talking about how scary it was.

 Anyway, we had seen the trailer.